Al Rabwah (Riyadh)

 Al Rabwah (الربوة), pronounced as ar-Rabwah, is a residential neighborhood in eastern Riyadh, Saudi Arabia, located north of Jarir and east of al-Zahra in the sub-municipality of al-Malaz.
-The locality is popular for its commercial landmarks such as the franchisee of Al-Othaim Markets LuLu Hypermarkets, Alinma Bank, Jarir Bookstore along with urban parks such as al-Nahda Park and Rabwah Park.
+The locality is popular for its commercial landmarks such as Othaim Mall Alinma Bank, Jarir Bookstore along with urban parks such as al-Nahda Park and Rabwah Park.

-The area is also infamous for illegal drifting and vehicle collision incidents mainly due to fishtailing.
+The district is served by the Riyadh Bus network, including routes 150 and 950.